garbo-succus/r3f-control-kit/README.md

 Firefox and Chrome handle them as `wheelEvent`s with `ctrlKey: true`.

-- 2-finger swipes behave like 2D mousewheel events (`deltaX`, `deltaY`).
+- 2-finger-swipes behave like 2D mousewheel events (`deltaX`, `deltaY`).
 - Pinch-zooming happens in the `deltaZ` direction.
 - Rotation is not supported.

 Safari has more advanced support via the proprietary `gesturestart`/`gesturechange`/`gestureend` events; unfortunately the author has no experience with these.
 It may be desirable to shim Firefox/Chrome wheel event behavior where possible, and to treat rotation like multitouch pointer events, until a suitable handler for Safari gesture events is available.

 It is recommended to show the "ctrl" key as a wheel modifier key in keyboard config interfaces, but to prevent it from being changed.

+2-finger-swipes can travel in both X and Y directions simultaneously, however the gesture may have to be initiated with diagonal touchpad movement (depending on firmware), otherwise it may only go in one direction.
+Users should be made aware of this in documentation.

 ### Useful CSS